Concentration in Museum Theory & Practice

 In collaboration with Duke’s Art, Art History & Visual Studies department, the Nasher Museum offers a Concentration in Museum Theory & Practice to undergraduates within the Art History major.
 The Concentration is limited to Art History majors, but courses are open to all students.
 The series of classes allows students insight into the nature and ideology of the museum as a cultural institution, while also providing hands-on experience as students are taught and mentored by museum staff to gain essential career preparation.

-In Fall 2019, the Curatorial Practicum gives students the opportunity to conceptualize and execute an exhibition in the Incubator Gallery.
-The students will curate a selection of works of art that will be on view for the first time from the Nasher Museum’s Art of the Americas collection.
-This class is taught by Julia McHugh, Ph.D., Trent A. Carmichael Curator of Academic Initiatives, who has brought expertise in ancient American art to Duke for the first time in 25 years.
+In Fall 2019, the Curatorial Practicum gave students the opportunity to conceptualize and execute an exhibition in the Incubator Gallery.
+The students curated a selection of works of art from the Nasher Museum’s Art of the Americas collection for the exhibition Cultures of the Sea: Art of the Ancient Americas.
+This class was taught by Julia McHugh, Ph.D., Trent A. Carmichael Curator of Academic Initiatives, who has brought expertise in ancient American art to Duke for the first time in 25 years.

 In 2017, students in the Curatorial Practicum taught by assistant curator Molly Boarati organized Courtside: Photographs by Bill Bamberger, an exhibition of vibrant color photographs that capture a variety of basketball hoops around the world.